nsnguyen/CS-249/hw1/README.txt

 For example, in windows or MacOS, the user can type: C:\python <Apriori.py location>.

 Assumptions: File name is static and set it as run_file.csv.
+Make sure the run_file.csv is in the same folder as Apriori.py script.
+If the run_file.csv is not there, it will throw an error and terminate.

 File contains only single alphabet character in ascending order (though it doesn't matter) and is comma separated value.

 In the beginning, the script will prompt the user to input the minimum support.
-If the user does not enter a numeric value, then the script will return a response and terminate.
+If the user does not enter a numeric value, then the script will throw an error and terminate.
 If the user inputs valid min_sup value, the script then initialize the Apriori class and go through the calculation.
 It will calculate frequent k-temsets basing on the provided file and min_sup.

 Development: The script was developed using Pycharm and uses csv and itertools package from standard Python Libraries.